dilldylanpickle/Crash-Course-on-x86-64-Reverse-Engineering/README.md

         - [Releasing a Stack Frame](#releasing-a-stack-frame)
         - [Popping Off The Stack](#popping-off-the-stack)

-# C-ing is Believing: Pointer Edition
+# C-ing is Believing: Pointers Edition
 Are you considering job roles like software reverse engineer, embedded software developer, or vulnerability researcher?
 Well, chances are they'll expect you to be comfortable in C programming.
 Nobody wants to use extra memory, so let's talk about pointers!

 ![Alt Text](https://github.com/dilldylanpickle/dilldylanpickle.github.io/raw/main/GIFs/who-knew-this-guy.gif)